 Leap’s Hybrid Solvers¶

-D-Wave’s Leap quantum cloud service provides cloud-based hybrid solvers you can submit arbitrary BQMs to.
+D-Wave’s Leap quantum cloud service provides cloud-based hybrid solvers to which you can submit arbitrary BQMs and discrete quadratic models (DQMs).
 These solvers, which implement state-of-the-art classical algorithms together with intelligent allocation of the quantum processing unit (QPU) to parts of the problem where it benefits most, are designed to accommodate even very large problems.
 Leap’s solvers can relieve you of the burden of any current and future development and optimization of hybrid algorithms that best solve your problem.

 Structural Imbalance in a Social Network is an example of submitting a problem for solution on a Leap hybrid solver.